Men Behaving Badly: Episodes

-The show aired for six series and forty-two episodes, including a Christmas special titled 'Jingle Balls', which was broadcast over Christmas 1997.
+The show aired for six series and 42 episodes, including a Christmas special titled "Jingle Balls", which was broadcast at Christmas 1997.
 A final short run of three 45-minute episodes was made in 1998 to conclude the series.

-Series one was the only series to feature Dermot, played by Harry Enfield before Neil Morrissey joined the cast as Tony.
-The episodes of the first two series are about 24 minutes long because they were shown on ITV and time was needed for advertisements.
-When the show began on the BBC, the episodes were about four minutes longer.
+Series one was the only series to feature Harry Enfield as Dermot, before Neil Morrissey joined the cast as Tony.
+The first two series' episodes run for about 24 minutes due to airing on ITV with time needed for advertisements.
+After moving to the BBC, episodes run about four minutes longer.

 Production

 Men Behaving Badly is based on Simon Nye's 1989 book of the same title.
 Producer Beryl Vertue first considered it for a film before deciding it was suited for television adaptation.
 Harry Enfield, already a well-known comedian, was cast first.
 He had seen Martin Clunes perform in a play and recommended him for the other lead.

 Enfield felt out of place in the sitcom and announced he was leaving after the first series.
 When Thames Television found out, their immediate reaction was to end the series, and they had to be persuaded to put on a second series, with Neil Morrissey replacing Enfield.
-After Thames lost their television franchise, ITV decided that a peak viewing figure of 7 million was insufficient and withdrew support.
-Incensed, Vertue approached the BBC who agreed to broadcast the show.
+After Thames lost their television franchise, ITV decided that a peak viewing figure of seven million was insufficient and withdrew support.
+Incensed, Vertue approached the BBC, who agreed to broadcast the show.

 In 1994, the BBC aired the first of a further four series.
-The shift to a new station and a later time slot meant, as the BBC have stated, the show could indulge in "more colourful language and behaviour".
+The shift to a new station and a later time slot meant, as the BBC claimed, the show could indulge in "more colourful language and behaviour".
 The show became highly successful on BBC1, drawing a cult following.

+Since purchasing the rights to the first two series from ITV, the BBC have repeated the second series (the first featuring Morrissey), though the first series (featuring Enfield) has never been shown on the BBC.

-In 2002 it was revealed that Simon Nye and the cast had agreed to revive the series for three further specials the following year, in which Vertue wanted the show to focus on how Gary and Dorothy were coping with parenthood.
+In 2002, it was revealed that Simon Nye and the cast had agreed to revive the series for three further specials the following year, in which Vertue wanted the show to focus on how Gary and Dorothy were coping with parenthood.
 The idea was shelved the following year after Caroline Quentin became pregnant.
 In October 2014, Clunes and Morrissey returned to the characters of Gary and Tony for the first time since 1998 in a sketch for Channel 4's "The Feeling Nuts Comedy Night" and Stand Up to Cancer telethon.

-The first series featuring Enfield has never been repeated on the BBC, although the second ITV series has been shown.
+In October 2024, the BBC announced that Neil Morrissey and Martin Clunes are set to reunite for a new travel series titled Neil & Martin’s Bon Voyage, which will feature their road trip across France, exploring local culture and cuisine while reminiscing about their 30-year friendship.
+This was broadcast in three weekly episodes on U&Gold in March and April 2025.